Sky-Stang I

 TuningEโ™ญ (down a half step)Standard Cobain setup, In Utero era

-Current locationWith Mitsuru Sato (Japan) โ€” plans for museum display stated at time of purchaseJulien's Auctions results, November 18, 2023
+Current locationSold to Mitsuru Sato in November 2023; public display was stated as the intention at the time of saleJulien's Auctions results, November 18, 2023

 The Sky-Stang designation was Bailey's naming system, not Fender's.
 All three Sky-Stangs started as 1993 MG-69 Mustangs from the same custom order.
 The order itself โ€” ten left-handed Mustangs โ€” came about because the US Custom Shop couldn't build left-handed Mustang necks; Bailey sourced them from FujiGen through luthier Scott Zimmerman instead.
 The guitars shipped in batches: one Sonic Blue and one Fiesta Red on June 28, 1993; two more Sonic Blues on October 2, 1993; two Fiesta Reds on February 4, 1994; four were never shipped.
 Sky-Stang I was in the first shipment.